Crawford Hydrology Lab Personnel

 For many years, Groves has studied and explored of the caves and surface landscapes of Mammoth Cave National Park.
 This has included service as an expedition leader, Member of the Board of Directors, and President of the Cave Research Foundation.

-Ms. Bledsoe is the manager for the Crawford Hydrology Laboratory.
-She communicates with clients and supervises all daily workings of the lab, including laboratory analysis, QA/QC, and field work.
-In her time with CHL, she has worked on dye traces for groundwater basin mapping, effluent and sewer pipe break investigations, dam leaks, landfill expansions, determining groundwater flow routes from factories and quarries, and determining spring recharge areas.
+Ms. Bledsoe is the Assistant Director of the Crawford Hydrology Laboratory where she serves as project manager for both grant and contract research as well as oversees the lab’s quality control/quality assurance program.
+In her time with CHL, she has worked on dye traces for groundwater basin mapping, effluent and sewer pipe break investigations, determining groundwater flow routes from factories and quarries, and other environmental and industrial applications.

 Before joining the Crawford team, she worked for private research institutes and the National Park Service on water quality, hydrology, ecosystem restoration, and public health research projects.
 She is a Registered Sanitarian with the Department of Public Health for the State of Kentucky and is a certified onsite wastewater disposal inspector.
 Ms. Bledsoe recieved her B.A. in Environmental Science from Tusculum College and completed a Master of Science in Geoscience at Western Kentucky University in Fall 2015.
 Her thesis work was a collaborative effort with the United States Army Corp of Engineers to investigate groundwater flow in the vicinity of Patoka Dam in Indiana to support dam safety risk assessment.